The joy of identifying the oldest document signed by our pioneer Jews. |

 research on another subject he had found a

 document whose scanned image was attached to the email.
-His
+He

 of interest?"
 I read the